-Ventura County has yet to put in place any county ordinances that pertain to dangerous dogs.
-However, there are several laws relating to dog licensing and maintenance that apply to responsible dog ownership.
+Ventura County has yet to place any county ordinances pertaining to dangerous dogs.
+However, several laws relating to dog licensing and maintenance apply to responsible dog ownership.
 These laws are covered under Chapter 4 of Division 4 under the county’s code.

 4411 License Tag Requirements

 Every person who resides in the unincorporated areas of the County of Ventura and who owns, harbors, or keeps any dog over the age of four (4) months for thirty (30) days or longer shall obtain a current license and license tag issued under the provisions of this Code and stamped with the year in which the license was issued.
-The license tag obtained shall be attached to a substantial collar or harness, which shall be worn by the dog at all times except as provided in Section 4411-1.
+The license tag obtained shall be attached to a substantial collar or harness, which the dog shall wear at all times except as provided in Section 4411-1.
 Every person who violates any of the provisions of this section is guilty of an infraction.
 Any dog found without a current license tag or for which there is no current license may be taken up and impounded by the Poundmaster or any peace officer.

 Every person who owns a dog or cat over the age of four months that is kept in the unincorporated areas of the County of Ventura is required to have such dog or cat spayed or neutered unless an exception applies under Section 4421-4.
 Nothing in this Section shall make veterinarians mandatory reporters of animals that have not been spayed or neutered.

 4461 Leash Law

-It is unlawful for any person to suffer or permit any dog owned, harbored, or controlled by him or her to be on any public street, alley, lane, park, or place of whatever nature open to and used by the public in the unincorporated areas of the county unless such dog is securely leashed and the leash is held continuously in the hands of a responsible capable of controlling such dog.
+It is unlawful for any person to suffer or permit any dog owned, harbored, or controlled by him or her to be on any public street, alley, lane, park, or place of whatever nature open to and used by the public in the unincorporated areas of the county unless such dog is securely leashed.
+The leash is held continuously in the hands of a responsible capable of controlling such dog.

 4467 Animal Nuisances